 Subheads set in all caps carry even more impact and emphasis.
 This technique will amplify any of the above formatting options, creating a solid geometric line or block of text without the disruption of ascenders and descenders.

 Adding extra space between subhead and text is a technique to be used sparingly and carefully.
 A small amount of extra space may help set off the subhead – especially if it is set in a decorative typeface such as a script or a handwriting – but too much space can disunite the two elements, as well as create visual gaps in the overall text.
-Keep in mind that unless a full (body text) line space is added, columns (Ryan, please link to the Columns article when it is posted) will not cross-align.
+Keep in mind that unless a full (body text) line space is added, columns will not cross-align.

 The addition of color is eye-catching for any subhead scenario.
 Color can help establish a visual map of the content, while picking up the palette and branding of a piece.
 However, too many instances of color sprinkled throughout can cause visual overkill and undermine the typographic hierarchy.